vaultdb/vaultdb-primitives/README.md

 VaultDB performs all of its query planning and optimization in Java because it extends Apache Calcite for generic query parsing over many SQL dialects and uses its query tree system to optimize ad-hoc SQL queries.
 In addition, VaultDB queries the federation's private datastores for its inputs to secure computation using JDBC such that it is agnostic to the database implementation used by the data provider.

+VaultDB generates SQL-over-MPC code in EMP Toolkit for ad-hoc SQL queries.
+The infrastructure in this repo demos how to compile a VaultDB query's code and load it dynamically into a query executor.

 ## Setup

 ### Dependencies